 Here is a simple, short, clear video on how to create a Facebook page.

 Note: For most book authors, the best page to create is for a brand or product with a name targeting your keyword topic (with an accompanying topical URL).
+Better yet, instead of creating a topical Facebook page, create a topical Facebook group.

 Here’s the head for one of my topical Facebook pages: Book Marketing Bestsellers.
 Note: Facebook now allows you to share a video in your Facebook page header.
 That is what I did in this page.
 The image below shows one of slides from the video (right side of image below).